- From: August 13, 2022

 Most flights from the U.S. arrive before 7 a.m. and we’ll be shooting around 9 a.m.
 Many people opt to arrive a day early to adjust to the four hour time difference and overnight flight.

-Registration is $3800.
-Previous clients and Premium Members: $3500.
+Registration is $4100.
+Previous clients: $3800.
 Registration fee includes professional photography instruction, Loren’s Guide to Iceland, lodging (single occupancy), ground transportation and breakfast.
 There is a discount of $400 per person for couples sharing a room.
 Registration does not include airfare to Iceland, other meals, alcohol, snacks and beverages.
 Rates are net, per person, in U.S. dollars.
-Final payment is due May 1, 2021.
+Final payment is due May 1, 2022.

 You’ll want to have a wide angle, telephoto and possibly a macro lens.
 Make sure you have lots of memory cards, spare batteries and charger and maybe a polarizer filter and neutral density filter.
 You’ll need a sturdy tripod, don’t skimp here either on quality or size.
 I suggest staying away from light “travel tripods” since we are going be shooting things you probably won’t see again in your lifetime and getting a fuzzy photo because of shaky tripod would be criminal.
 I also suggest bringing a laptop to download your photos and a way to have a backup, either on the original cards or an external hard drive.
 If you aren’t absolutely sure of everything that your camera does, bring your instruction manual so we can help you fix any problems.